elastic/terraform-provider-elasticstack/docs/guides/elasticstack-and-cloud.md

 }
 ```

-Notice that the elasticstack provider is not configured, since we'll be using an `elasticsearch_connection` block
+Notice that the Elastic Stack  provider is not configured, since we'll be using an `elasticsearch_connection` block
-for each of our resources, to point to the elastic cloud deployment.
-This is because `terraform` can not configure providers that are dependent on one anoher.
+for each of our resources, to point to the Elastic Cloud deployment.
+This is because `terraform` can not configure providers that are dependent on one another.

-Next, we'll set up an Elastic Cloud `ec_deployment` resource, which represents an Elastic stack deployment on Elastic Cloud.
+Next, we'll set up an Elastic Cloud `ec_deployment` resource, which represents an Elastic Stack deployment on Elastic Cloud.
 We shall configure the deployment using the credentials that it outputs once created

 ```terraform